YorkDojo/yorkdojo.github.io/next-session.md

 - Making a Microbit theremin, waving about a Microbit to make UFO music!
 - More web games and Scratch

-## Location

-Clifton Green Primary School, Water Lane, York.

 ## Map

 ![Clifton Green Primary School, York](/assets/images/map.png)

 ## Tickets

-[You can reserve your place here](https://zen.coderdojo.com/dojo/gb/york/york), but if you forget just come along anyway.
+[You can reserve your free place here](https://zen.coderdojo.com/dojo/gb/york/york), but if you forget just come along anyway.